 5.2 If a child has an injury incompatible with an explanation or has made a disclosure indicating abuse or risk of harm, a report to the Information, Advice and Assistance Team, Children's Services (IAA), should be made verbally, and immediately, via telephone without delay; this enables immediate safeguards to be considered and relevant agencies to plan a response.
-The 'Duty to Report' Form (former MARF) must then be sent to the IAA within the locally agreed guidance timescale of 24 hours following the telephone discussion.
-Other safeguarding policies/procedures may stipulate differently, but local arrangements take precedence.
+The 'Duty to Report' Form (MARF) must then be sent to the IAA within the locally agreed guidance timescale of 24 hours following the telephone discussion.
+Other safeguarding policies may stipulate differently, but local arrangements take precedence.
+If you are given any advice over the telephone by anyone from IAA or Social Services, you should retain a written record of that advice and ideally confirm it via email with the person who gave it to you (especially if the advice was not to submit any documentation at this stage).
 Consent to share information with Children Services is not needed from the parents/carers if there are concerns indicating an immediate risk of harm if it is disclosed that the parent/carer is the alleged abuser.